dbsloan/SDPquartets/README.md

 ## Output:
 The script will produce multiple output files with different extensions appended to the base name (e.g., "OUTPUT") provided with `--output`.

-- **OUTPUT.MRP.tre:** The final maximum-parsimony species tree (or strict consensus of multiple equally parsimonious trees) in newick format.
+- **OUTPUT.MRP.tre:** The final parsimony species tree (or strict consensus of multiple equally parsimonious trees) in newick format.
 - **OUTPUT.quartets.tre:** A file that contains every quartet tree (in newick format).
 To address the possibility of equally parsimonious ties for a given quartet of species, the script applies a weighting by writing 6 copies of any quartet tree that is the single most parsimonious resolution, 3 copies each for the best trees when there are two equally most-parsimonious trees, and 2 copies each when all three trees for a quartet of species are equally parsimonious.
 - **OUTPUT.MRP_search.nex:** The Nexus file containing the data matrix created from quartet trees to perform the MRP search for the final species tree.
 - **OUTPUT.last_quartet_log.txt:** This files contains the stdout log produced by PAUP\* during the last quartet-tree parsimony search.
 It can be checked for warning or errors if runs do not appear to be proceeding properly.
 Note that PAUP\* logs are not saved for other parts of the analysis such as the MRP search.